Lanchester submachine gun

-The Lanchester is a submachine gun ("machine carbine") manufactured by the Sterling Armaments Company between 1941 and 1945.
-It is an evolution from MP28/II and was manufactured in two versions, Mk.1 and Mk.1*; the latter was a simplified version of the original Mk.1, with no fire selector and simplified sights.
-It was primarily used by the Royal Navy during the Second World War, and to a lesser extent by the Royal Air Force Regiment (for airfield protection).
-It was given the general designation of Lanchester after George Lanchester, who was charged with producing the weapon at the Sterling Armaments Company.
+The Lanchester is a submachine gun ("machine carbine") assembled by the Sterling Armament Company, W. W. Greener and Boss & Co between 1941 and 1945.
+It is an evolution of the MP28/II and was manufactured in three versions, the MkI, MkI* and the MkI**.
+The MkI had an adjustable tangent sight, the MkI* had a two position flip sight and the MkI** was the MkI* but fitted with a bolt safety stop fitted from 1944.
+It was primarily used by the Royal Navy during the Second World War, and to a lesser extent by the Royal Air Force Regiment for use in their training facilities.
+It was given the general designation of Lanchester after George Lanchester, who was charged with producing the weapon at the Sterling Armament Company.

 History

 Following the Dunkirk evacuation in 1940, the Royal Air Force decided it required a submachine gun for airfield defence.
-With no time available for the usual research and development of a new weapon, it was decided to create a gun based on the German MP 28, after looking at two examples from Ethiopia.
-The British Admiralty decided to join with the RAF in adopting the new weapon, and played a key role in its design.
+The Sterling Armament Company had demonstrated an MP28 which they held the licence to manufacture, to the Air Ministry and the Royal Navy in 1939.
+The British Admiralty decided to join with the RAF in adopting the new weapon and played a key role in its design, mainly in insisting on the inclusion of a bayonet fitting.
 Ultimately, it was within the Royal Navy that most of the Lanchesters that were produced went into service.

 It was given the general designation of Lanchester after George Herbert Lanchester, who was charged with producing the weapon at the Sterling Armaments Company, the same company that later produced the Sterling submachine gun.

 The Lanchester was envisioned as a weapon used for guarding prisoners and accompanying naval landing and assault parties.
-It was a very solid, well-made submachine gun of high-quality materials, in many ways the complete opposite of its direct contemporary, the Sten.
+It was a very solid, well-made submachine gun utilising parts made by over 40 different contractors, assembled into complete guns by the three assembling companies.
+It was a similar process that enabled the simpler Sten to be rushed in to production so quickly.

-The Lanchester had a heavy wooden butt and stock, which was for simplicity copied from the British SMLE service rifle, a machined-steel action and breech block, a magazine housing made from solid brass (later steel) and a mounting on the muzzle for use of a long-bladed 1907 bayonet.
-The rifling differed from the German original in details to accommodate various lots of 9mm ammunition then being acquired for service use.
+The Lanchester had a wooden butt and stock, which was for simplicity and familiarisation in training copied from the British No4 MkI Lee Enfield rifle, a machined-steel action and breech block, a magazine housing made from bronze and a mounting on the muzzle for use of a long-bladed No1 MkI 1907 bayonet.
+The rifling differed from the German original in order to speed up production, dropping the 6 grooves to 2 grooves.

-Produced in two versions, Mk.1 and Mk.1*.
-The Mk.1* was a simplified version of the original Mk.1, which omitted the fire mode selector (full automatic only) and used simplified sights.
+Produced in three versions, MkI and MkI* and MkI**.
+The Mk.I* was a simplified version of the original MkI, which used a simplified two position flip sight.
+The MkI** was the same as the MkI* but fitted with a sliding steel bolt safety that locked the bolt in the forward position.